openshift-online/ocm-support-cli/README.md

 --all                  If true, returns all organizations that matched the search instead of the first one only (default behaviour).
 --fetchLabels          If true, includes the organization labels.
 --fetchCapabilities    If true, includes the organization capabilities.
--h, --help             help for get
+--fetchCpuAndSocket    If true, returns the total numbers of CPU's and sockets under an obligation for the subscription -h, --help             help for get
 ```